aliutkus/torchinterp1d/README.md

 2. Go in the corresponding directory of that repo and launch `pip install .`.

-Then, type `pip install .` in the root folder of this repo.
+Then, type `pip install -e .` in the root folder of this repo.

 ## Usage